In this section

 The board has five members.
 Each member has specific knowledge or experience that helps in the organisation’s management.
 The areas of expertise include public administration, financial management, and law and legal services provision.
-The board is headed by a chairperson, who is appointed by the Governor in Council.
+The board is headed by a chairman, who is appointed by the Governor in Council.
 Board members are appointed by the Governor in Council for three-year terms.
-The board met 10 times in 2013–14.
+The board met on seven occasions in 2014–15, and also held a planning session with senior management.
+The reduced number of meetings was due to delays in finalising board appointments in early 2014–15.
 All board meetings are attended by the chief executive officer (CEO) and deputy CEO.
 Executive Management Team directors also attend as needed to present papers and discuss issues with the board.
-Board members Iyla Davies and Terry Browne’s current three-year terms ended in June 2014.

 Brian Stewart has held chief executive and senior management roles in the private and public sectors including chief executive of the Urban Development Institute of Australia (Queensland) and director-general of the state government departments of Justice and Attorney-General, Queensland Emergency Services, and Consumer Affairs.
 He has also served as director for profit and not-for-profit companies including the Real Estate Institute of Queensland.
 Brian was admitted as a barrister-at-law of the Supreme Court of Queensland and the High Court of Australia in 1976 and has held the roles of crown prosecutor and assistant public defender.
 Brian has held a range of key positions on government boards, tribunals and on community groups including the Alcohol and Drug Foundation (Queensland) and Logan House.
 He has also served as a trustee of the Lady Bowen Trust dedicated to improving opportunities for the homeless.